Identifiable and interpretable nonparametric factor analysis: Theoretical Properties

-We let ${j_1}, \ldots, j_K$ denote the anchor dimensions of $u_1,\ldots,u_K$.
-When the data and model satisfy Assumptions \ref{assp: anchor}-\ref{assp: loadings }, we can express each anchor dimension in the data as
+We let ${j_1}, \ldots, j_K$ denote the anchor dimensions of $u_{i1},\ldots,u_{iK}$.
+When the data and model satisfy the Assumptions \ref{assp: anchor}-\ref{assp: loadings }, we can express each anchor dimension in the data as

-Without further constraints, it is also impossible to identify the diagonal covariance matrix for the residuals.
-For example, in a one-dimensional factor model, $x_i=\eta_i+\varepsilon$ can be equivalently expressed by $x_i = (\eta_i+\varepsilon/2)+\varepsilon/2$ with $\gamma_i=(\eta_i+\varepsilon/2)$ interpreted as the latent factor.
-The following assumption avoids this ambiguity.
-While this assumption may seem overly restrictive, in the next section we develop a pretraining method to augment the observed data with inferred anchor features whose variances can be estimated and fixed in advance of analysis with our Bayesian nonparametric factor model.
+Without constraining the loading matrix, it is typically impossible to identify the diagonal residual covariances.
+For example, in a one-dimensional factor model, \( x_i = \eta_i + \varepsilon_i \) can be equivalently written as \( x_i = (\eta_i + \varepsilon_i/2) + \varepsilon_i/2 \), with \( \gamma_i = \eta_i + \varepsilon_i/2 \) interpreted as the latent factor.
+When applying maximum likelihood estimation (MLE) to factor models, this leads to the \emph{Heywood problem} \cite{martin1975bayesian,joreskog1967some}, where some residual variances are estimated as zero.
+A similar issue arises in Bayesian settings \cite{fruhwirth2024sparse}, where the posterior for \( \sigma_j^2 \) can have a mode at zero.

+The following assumption helps resolve the ambiguity and avoid Heywood cases.
+Although this assumption may appear restrictive, in Section 2.2 we propose a pre-training procedure that infers the anchor features and their variances from the data and then fixes them in the subsequent analyses to avoid Heywood cases.

-\begin{assumption}(Residual variance of the anchor features) The residual variance of each anchor feature is known. \end{assumption}
+\begin{assumption}[Residual variance of the anchor features] The residual variance of each anchor feature is a known fixed value. \end{assumption}

 We now state the generic identifiability of the NIFTY model.
 Recall the model setting in \eqref{eq: nifty+model} and that the $H$ factors are mapped from $K$ uniform latent locations.
-We introduce a partition according to the mapped latent location: let $\bm{\eta}_i^1,\ldots,\bm{\eta}_{i}^K$ be a partition of $\bm{\eta}_{i}$, such that each $\bm{\eta}_i^k$ consists of factors mapped from uniform location $u_{ik}$.
+We introduce a partition according to the mapped latent location: Let $\bm{\eta}_i^1,\ldots,\bm{\eta}_{i}^K$ be a partition of $\bm{\eta}_{i}$, such that each $\bm{\eta}_i^k$ consists of factors mapped from uniform location $u_{ik}$.
 Let $\bm\Lambda^1,\ldots, \bm\Lambda^K$ be the partition in the columns of $\bm\Lambda$ and $\bm g^1,\ldots, \bm g^K$ be the partition of $\bm g$, according to the same logic.